-In vitro screen of meclonazepam derivatives on adult schistosomes.
+In vitro screen of MCLZ derivatives on adult schistosomes

 In order to identify antiparasitic benzodiazepines with decreased sedative potential, we synthesized MCLZ derivatives with modifications at various positions and first determined whether they retained antischistosomal activity.
-We synthesized 17 derivatives with modifications to the N1, C3, N4, C7 and C2' positions of the benzodiazepine ring system (Figure 1A, Supplemental Table 1) and screened these compounds at a high concentration (30 μM for 14 hours) against adult S. mansoni in vitro to triage inactive compounds.
-Active compounds caused worm contractile paralysis, while worms incubated with inactive compounds remained motile with no visible change in worm movement or morphology (Figure 1A).
+We synthesized 18 derivatives with modifications to the N1, C3, N4, C7, and C2' positions of the benzodiazepine ring system (Fig. 1A; Table S1) and screened these compounds at a high concentration (30 μM for 14 hours) against adult S. mansoni in vitro to triage inactive compounds.
+Active compounds caused worm contractile paralysis, while worms incubated with inactive compounds remained motile with no visible change in worm movement or morphology (Fig. 1A).
 Many positions on MCLZ were not amenable to substitution.
-Analogs with modifications at the N1 (MYM-II-53), N4 (MYM-V-48, MYM-V-49) and C7 (MYM-V-03, MYM-IV-01, MYM-IV-02, MYM-IV-03, MYM-IV-12, MYM-IV-63, MYM-II-72) lacked activity in this initial assay.
+Analogs with modifications at the N1 (MYM-II-53), N4 (MYM-V-48 and MYM-V-49), and C7 (MYM-V-03, MYM-IV-01, MYM-IV-02, MYM-IV-03, MYM-IV-12, MYM-IV-63, and MYM-II-72) lacked activity in this initial assay.
 However, modification of the C3 position was more variable.
-While some compounds were inactive (MYM-II-53, MYM-II-74, MYM-V-50), other modifications did retain activity (MYM-V-19, MYM-II-83, MYM-V-56, MYM-III-10, MYM-V-58).
+While some compounds were inactive (MYM-II-53, MYM-II-74, and MYM-V-50), other modifications did retain activity (MYM-V-19, MYM-II-83, MYM-V-56, MYM-III-10, and MYM-V-58).